gears-/ILX526A/README.md

 ILX526A
 ------
 The code in this repository is used to drive an ILX526A CCD array with an Arduino Uno.
-It assumes that the CCD array operations in S/H mode, at max speed (1 MHz).
+It assumes that the CCD array operates in the S/H mode, at max speed (1 MHz).
 The ILX526A documentation that details the timing requirements can be found [here](http://www.eureca.de/datasheets/01.xx.xxxx/01.01.xxxx/01.01.0021/ILX526A.pdf)
 An additional clock at 4 MHz is generated to drive an ADC external to the CCD array.

 The 4 MHz and 1 MHz clocks are generated using timer0 and timer2, respectively.